 How to Use Chalk Paint

 Chalk paint is most often used to give pieces of furniture a matte look, but it can also be used to paint an entire wall if you really love the effect.
-It has the power to turn a bedroom dresser into a standout piece, or gives a dining room table old-school charm.
+It has the power to turn a bedroom dresser into a standout piece or give a dining room table an old-school charm.
 The best part: when painting a piece of furniture, you don't have to worry about stripping previous layers of paint first.

 However, if you want a very smooth appearance, you may want to sand the piece lightly first and wipe it down with a damp cloth before brushing on the chalk paint.
 This type of paint is known for being relatively thick and opaque, so depending upon what color the dresser or chair was to start, you may be able to get away with a single coat of paint.
 If not, two coats will do the trick.